 Louisville Men's Basketball Scrimmage 3

-Wayne Turner, who was a member of two collegiate national championship teams and played nine years in professional basketball, is in his first year on the UofL staff as a program assistant.
+Wayne Turner, who was a member of two collegiate national championship teams and played nine years in professional basketball, is in his second year on the UofL staff, currently serving as assistant strength coach.

 A native of Boston, Turner played nine years of professional basketball, including a year with the Boston Celtics (1999-2000), the Harlem Globetrotters (2000) and seven years with multiple CBA and European teams.
 He has worked in player development the last two years.